 Acting Assistant Secretary for the Office of Nuclear Energy

-Deputy Assistant Secretary for Nuclear Facility Operations
+Deputy Assistant Secretary for Nuclear Infrastructure Programs

 As the Deputy Assistant Secretary for Nuclear Facility Operations, Ms. Tracey Bishop is responsible for the management of the Office of Nuclear Energy’s infrastructure, safety and security programs, including NE’s field operations at the Idaho National Laboratory and the Nuclear Energy Oak Ridge Site Office.